 “Remember that getting older doesn’t have to be scary,” Carrie said.
 “Many people are out there to help you with your daily needs.
 Don’t be afraid to ask for help.”

-Aaron Roundtree is a regulator contributor to Face Aging MN.
-If you want to reach her or have any questions, you can reach us at email@example.com.
+Aaron Roundtree is a regular contributor to Face Aging MN.
+If you want to reach her or have any questions, you can reach us at firstname.lastname@example.org.
 Have your own story to share?
 We’d love to hear from you.